You don’t own a thing in social media.

 Not your LinkedIn group.

 You don’t own any of it, and your existence in social media is at the whim of the companies who provide those services.
+They are not public utilities.
 You can go from digital hero to zero in two clicks of a mouse.
-Your Klout score can vanish faster than you can say Delete My Account.
+Your social media influence score can vanish faster than you can say Delete My Account.
 Think it can’t happen?
 Ask anyone who spent real money customizing their MySpace profile how well that worked out for them.

 So what can you own?

-Your blog, as long as you host it and pay for the hosting and domain name.
+Your website and blog, as long as you host it and pay for the hosting and domain name.
 It’s yours as long as your credit card remains functional and you back up your data.

 Your mailing list, as long as you back it up.